 Host a podcast with a hosting platform

 Hosting your podcast on Ausha: The other solution is to use a specialized service, like our podcast hosting platform, Ausha.
-The process will be simpler and more comfortable.
+The process will be simpler and more convenient.

-In choosing this method, you won’t receive statistics summarizing your podcast activity (number of listens, geolocation, etc.) or additional services (links to social networks, listening widgets for your podcast, etc.).
+In choosing this method, you won’t receive statistics summarizing your podcast activity (number of downloads, location, etc.) or additional services (links to social networks, listening widgets for your podcast, etc.).

 Where to publish your podcast?

 Many platforms and apps exist for distributing your podcast.
-You can choose to be everywhere or only on the ones you deem most relevant to your content.
+You can choose to be on all of them or only on the ones you think are relevant for your content.